Medina: Quba'a Mosque

 It is Sunnah to perform prayer at the Quba'a Mosque.
-According to a hadith, Sahl ibn Hunayf reported that Muhammad said, "Whoever purifies himself in his house, then comes to the mosque of Quba' and prays in it, he will have a reward like the Umrah pilgrimage."

-and in another narration,"Whoever goes out until he comes to this mosque – meaning the Mosque of Quba' – and prays there, that will be equivalent to 'Umrah."It has been recorded by al-Bukhari and Muslim that Muhammad used to go to Quba'a every Saturday to offer two rak'ahs of Sunnah prayer.
+According to a hadith, Sahl ibn Hunayf reported that Muhammad said, "Whoever purifies himself in his house, then comes to the mosque of Quba' and prays in it, he will have a reward like the Umrah pilgrimage." and in another narration,"Whoever goes out until he comes to this mosque – meaning the Mosque of Quba' – and prays there, that will be equivalent to 'Umrah."It has been recorded by al-Bukhari and Muslim that Muhammad used to go to Quba'a every Saturday to offer two rak'ahs of Sunnah prayer.
 The mosque at Quba'a was built by Muhammad himself upon his arrival to the old city of Medina.
 Quba'a and the mosque has been referred in the Qur'an indirectly in Surah At-Tawbah, verse 108.

 Other sites

 Masjid al-Qiblatayn

-Masjid al-Qiblatayn is another mosque historically important to Muslims.
+Masjid al-Qiblatayn (Mosque of the Two Qiblas) is another mosque historically important to Muslims.
 Muslims believe that Muhammad was commanded to change his direction of prayer (qibla) from praying toward Jerusalem to praying toward the Ka'bah at Mecca, as he was commanded in Surah Al-Baqarah, verses 143 and 144.
 The mosque is currently being expanded to be able to hold more than 4,000 worshippers.

 Masjid al-Fath and the Seven Mosques

 Three of these historic six mosques were combined recently into the larger Masjid al-Fath with an open courtyard.
-Sunni sources claim that there is no hadith or any other evidence to prove that Muhammad may have said something about the virtue of these mosques.
+Sunni sources contend that there is no hadith or any other evidence to prove that Muhammad may have said something about the virtue of these mosques.